Horbenkodev/hugo-blog/content/posts/how-to-develop-a-professional-medical-app-for-doctors/index.md

 * Placing laboratory orders
 * Reviewing diagnostic records via the app, and many others.

-Thus, the goal of the app influences what the set of features is going to be and therefore the <a href="https://anadea.info/blog/how-much-does-it-cost-to-develop-an-app-for-healthcare" target="_blank">cost of developing a medical app</a>.
+Thus, the goal of the app influences what the set of features is going to be and therefore the cost of developing a medical app.

 ### Things to pay special attention to in medical app development